ansible-network/cisco_nxos/docs/config_manager/load.md

 target network devices.

 ### How to load and replace a configuration
-The `load_config` function also provides support for replacing the current configuration on a device. `replace` option is only supported on Cisco NXOS 9K devices.
+The `config_manager/load` function also provides support for replacing the current configuration on a device. `replace` option is only supported on Cisco NXOS 9K devices.